Priest shortage in the Catholic Church: Worldwide

 Worldwide, the number of priests in 1970 was 419,728.
 In 2017, there were a total of 414,582 priests.
-While the total number of priests worldwide has therefore remained about the same since 1970, the Catholic population has nearly doubled, growing from 653.6 million in 1970 to 1.229 billion in 2012.
+While the total number of priests worldwide has therefore remained relatively stable since 1970, the Catholic population has nearly doubled, growing from 653.6 million in 1970 to 1.229 billion in 2012.
 In 2012 the global number of candidates for the priesthood also showed its first decline in recent years.

 The number of parishes with no resident priest pastor has grown from 39,431 in 1970 to 49,153 in 2012.
-The number of parishes without a priest does not include the thousands of parishes that have closed or merged for lack of priests.
+The number of parishes without a priest does not include the thousands of parishes that have closed or merged due to a lack of priests.

 North America

 Mexico is facing a "crisis of vocation," according to Elio Masferrer, a religion expert at Mexico's National School of Anthropology and History.
 Over 85 percent of the population is Catholic, but one priest is expected to minister to approximately 7,000 followers.
 In the United States, where approximately one quarter of the population is Catholic, there is one priest per 2,000 Catholics.

 The situation in the United States is that the Catholic Church is unique among eleven of the largest Christian denominations "in several areas: the dwindling supply of priests, the increasing number of lay people per priest, the declining number of priests per parish, [and] the increasing number of 'priestless' parishes [...]
 In the Catholic Church, the total number of priests has declined from 58,534 in 1981 to 52,227 in 1991, 45,713 in 2001" and 37,192 in 2015 (a 36 percent loss between 1981 and 2016).

 With the Catholic population increasing steadily and the number of priests declining, the number of laypeople per priest has climbed from 875:1 in 1981 to 1,113:1 in 1991, 1,429:1 in 2001 and 2,000:1 in 2012 (a 130 percent increase).
 The declining number of priests in parish ministry is producing a marked increase in the number of 'priestless' parishes.
 In 1960, only about 3 percent of Catholic parishes had no resident pastor.
 By 2000 that figure was up to 13 percent, and by the summer of 2003 it had risen to 16 percent".

 Between 1965 and 2012, the number of USA parishes without a priest climbed from 549 to 3,496.
 Research by Davidson found "a growing shortage of Catholic priests but an increasing supply—some analysts say an oversupply—of clergy in most Protestant denominations".
 Similarly, Richard Schoenherr found in 1993 that "the current clergy shortage is a distinct Catholic crisis".